-You may be wondering why the odometer reading in your vehicle differs from the distance calculated by an online mapping provider.
+Ever notice the odometer reading in your vehicle differs from the distance calculated by an online mapping provider?
 The answer is simple: although vehicle odometer readings are close to the actual mileage traveled, they are not precise.

-Surprising to many, there is no federal law that regulates odometer accuracy, only guidelines by The Society of Automotive Engineers that allow for a margin of error of plus or minus four percent.
+Surprisingly, there is no federal law that regulates odometer accuracy.
+The Society of Automotive Engineers set guidelines that allow for a margin of error of plus or minus four percent.
+But that’s it.
 A FOX19 report on odometer readings found that four vehicles of different makes all registered inaccurate readings.
 Some readings overshot the mileage driven, while others under reported the mileage driven.
 Even a variance of twenty feet per mile driven could result in a discrepancy of over five-hundred miles over the vehicle’s lifetime.

 Always keep your tires inflated, check your tire tread, and follow regular maintenance for your vehicle.
 Aftermarket modifications such as custom wheels can also have an effect on the calculated distance.